Walton High School, Milton Keynes: Walnut Tree Campus

 Walton High’s Walnut Tree campus was opened on 1 September 1999.
-Founding Principal Roy Blatchford was the school's first head with a first intake of 120 pupils enrolled into the school.
-Since then, the Walnut Tree campus has grown considerably to over 1,400 pupils, including the sixth form.

-In September 2000, a new Art and Design Technology block was added to the site to accommodate new pupils and provide new learning opportunities.
+Founding Principal was Roy Blatchford.
+120 pupils enrolled in the first intake.
+Since then, the Walnut Tree campus has grown considerably.
+In September 2000, a new Art and Design Technology block was added to the site.
 It contains, among other facilities, art rooms, workshops, food technology rooms, and a specialised textiles room.
 In September 2004, a temporary Sixth Form area, new Café and a new sports hall were added to the campus along with approximately twenty new classrooms and a new library area.
 In late 2006, plans for a new "state of the art" sixth form area to replace the temporary one, and a sports pavilion/dance studio (including a bar) were approved to be added onto the adjoining grass land.
 Now complete, the sports pavilion is at the head of a series of 12 astroturf pitches, operated under the Powerleague franchise.
 The pavilion houses changing rooms, a dance studio and a bar.